sylaspg/grasp-continuum/README.md

     (should be negative according to convention used in GRASP, or zero for scattering length calculation)
     - decide if polarization potential should be used.
-      - 0 - do not use polarization potential
+      - _0_ - do not use polarization potential
-      - 1 - use model potential with default parameters:
+      - _1_ - use model potential with default parameters:
             $\alpha_d$ taken from [2], and cut-off $\langle r_0^3\rangle$ taken from bound state calculations as the size of the outermost orbital; with that option the quadrupole term is omitted
-      - 2 - use model potential with all parameters
+      - _2_ - use model potential with all parameters
             provided manually by the user; in turn:
             $\alpha_d$, $\langle r_0^3\rangle$, $\alpha_q$ and $\langle r_0^5\rangle$
-      - 3 - use numerical potential from file named `vpol`
+      - _3_ - use numerical potential from file named `vpol`
     - decide (_y_/_n_), if the calculated continuum wave function should be normalized
     - answer _y_ when asked _Change default speed of light or radial grid parameters?_
     - answer _y_ when asked _Revise default radial grid parameters?_
-    - enter new RNT and H values (firstly, they might be the same as defaults)
+    - enter new _RNT_ and _H_ values (firstly, they might be the same as defaults)
-    - enter new HP; use non-zero value to force the linearly-logarithmic grid, which ensures adequate grid density far from the scattering centre;
+    - enter new _HP_; use non-zero value to force the linearly-logarithmic grid, which ensures adequate grid density far from the scattering centre;
-    1.0 or less is the good choice for a first try
+    _1.0_ or less is the good choice for a first try
-    - enter new N; in general, use as big number as possible to ensure as long grid as possible;
+    - enter new _N_; in general, use as big number as possible to ensure as long grid as possible;
-    5000 is the default
+    _5000_ is the default

       Answers to the other questions should be obvious to any GRASP user.